francis-bilodeau/ThoughtsNexus/docs/HowtoEmergeAGI/Intro.md

 I argue that a conceptual framework, referred to as **Artificial Stem Neurons (ASN)**, could introduce a significant paradigm shift for advancing AI in the future.
 This framework might provide the foundation for developing efficient and aligned AGIs by enabling the creation of **Emergent Neural Algorithms (ENA)**.

+Artificial Stem Neurons, like their biological counterparts, would diversify into specific neuron types.
+These could then connect and interact in particular ways to form complex neural structures and collective intelligences.
+Through an iterative exploratory process, we could evolve ASN capabilities and create algorithms that are neural in nature.
+In other words, these new algorithms would be emergent properties of diversified ASN networks.

+These Emergent Neural Algorithms could enable us to surpass current AIs by enabling the creation of algorithms more complex and efficient than we can design "by hand."

+In a sense, the human brain is an ENA that is tuned for the survival of our species.
+We could tune artificial ENAs exactly as we want, for specific or general purposes.
+This could help us bridge the gap between present AIs' abilities and our own cognitive abilities.

 This essay series is divided into four main sections.
 Part one, **Emergence and Complexity**, discusses how complex intelligence emerged and could be artificially emerged.
 Part two, **An Ideal ML Algorithm**, hypothesizes the ideal proprieties of a perfect machine learning algorithm.
 Part three, **Artificial Stem Neuron,** presents in detail the conceptual framework that could enable emerging AGIs.
 Finally, in **RoadMap**, a plan and ideas are shared for researching Artificial Stem Neurons and Emergent Neural Algorithms.

 ## Main Section Overviews

 ### Emergence and Complexity